candyapplecorn/lokey/README.md

-# lokey
+# LoKey
-### LoKey implements the Google Maps API and React native to create a location-aware app for connecting strangers
+### LoKey implements the Google Maps API and React native to create a location-aware app to allow strangers to connect and share in unique activities.

 ## Background and Overview